Dundalk food company to close with 169 job losses

 Among the difficulties it faced were those associated with a new project with the retailer Iceland in 2015, which highlighted the inflexibility and limitations of the Dundalk facility.

-Despite efforts to rectify the situation, very serious issues remained with the existing facility and the only option was to buy new bespoke equipment costing around €1 million.
+Despite efforts to rectify the situation, very serious issues remained with the existing facility and the only option was to buy new bespoke equipment costing about €1 million.

-Then last February, the UK sister company was told a co-packing agreement with Kraft Heiz was to be terminated in February 2019.
-This placed increased reliance on the need for the parent to continue funding the loss making operations.
+Then last February the UK sister company was told a co-packing agreement with Kraft Heinz was to be terminated in February 2019.
+This placed increased reliance on the need for the parent to continue funding the loss-making operations.

-In addition to all this, the TAFC owed nearly half a million in water rates and despite regular payments to help pay off those arrears, on October 15th last, it was threatened with water disconnection.
-It also owed €500,000 in gas and electricity charges and was also threatened with the cutting off of those supplies.
+In addition to all this, the TAFC owed nearly half a million in water rates, and despite regular payments to help pay off those arrears, on October 15th it was threatened with water disconnection.
+It also owed €500,000 in gas and electricity charges and was also threatened with the cutting-off of those supplies.

-On October 19, the parent told TAFC it could no longer continue to fund its ongoing losses and the board decided to seek a wind up.
+On October 19th the parent told TAFC it could no longer continue to fund its ongoing losses and the board decided to seek a wind-up.

 Ms Justice Costello appointed Ken Fennell and James Anderson of Deloitte as joint provisional liquidators.
 The case returns to court on November 12th.